Demoted tenancies : housing association

 You probably have a demoted tenancy if:

 - you used to have an assured or secure tenancy, and

 - the housing association got a ‘demotion order’ from the court, and

 - less than a year has passed since the order was made.

 If your tenancy has been demoted, the housing association should have confirmed this in writing and sent you information about your rights.
 You should also have received letters from the court, confirming how long your tenancy has been demoted for.
-Check these, and if you’re unsure whether or not your tenancy is still demoted, ask the housing association or contact a local advice centre that can help you.
+Check these, and if you’re unsure whether or not your tenancy is still demoted, ask the housing association or contact Shelter Cymru for advice.